oameye/KeldyshContraction.jl/docs/src/examples/elastic_two_body.md

 ## Self-Energy

-Often we are interested in the self-energy of the system, which is defined as the set of irreduciable diagrams.
+Often we are interested in the self-energy of the system, which is defined as the set of irreducible diagrams.
 Inside the package we can compute these to an order $g$ by

 ````@example elastic_two_body
 Σ = SelfEnergy(GF)